davkk/masters-thesis/typst/main.typ

     The statistical errors appear smaller than the plotted points.
   ],
 ) <fig:eff-cont>

+Furthermore, the reconstruction efficiency seen in the @fig:eff-cont depends strongly on the applied particle selection criteria.
+For instance, at $p = 0.7 "GeV"/c$, particle identification starts to rely on the Time-Of-Flight (TOF) detector.
+Due to low matching efficiency between the Time Projection Chamber (TPC) and TOF in this momentum region, the overall reconstruction efficiency drops sharply.

 The macro then computes the final weights by combining the efficiency and secondary contamination distributions to write the resulting histograms into a new ROOT file (@lst:corr-macro-weig).